IkbalBoztepe/ExerciseClock/README.md

 ## JavaScript => First Exercise

-I prepared a page with current time and date information thanks to patika.dev
+Thanks to Patika.dev, I created a page with current time and date information using JavaScript.